brave-eai/dexjoco/teleoperation/GeoRT/README.md

 ## Getting Started

-### Step 1: Collect human hand mocap data.
+### Step 1: Collect Human Hand Mocap Data

-We need to collect human hand data to train the retargeting model.
-Please follow the steps in the tutorial to configure Rokoko so that it can stream pose data to the PC.
+You need to collect human hand data to train the retargeting model.
+Follow the tutorial to configure Rokoko so that it can stream pose data to the PC.

 ```bash
 python dexjoco/teleoperation/rokoko/collect_mocap_data.py \